-- In herediatary hemochromatosis (whatever the underlying defect/mutation), there is a defect in the regulation of intestinal absorption of dietary iron \rightarrow increase in intestinal absorption of dietary iron \rightarrow leading to net iron accumulation of 0.5-1 gm/yr (that's why the disease is usually after the age of 40)
+- In herediatary hemochromatosis, there is a defect in regulation of intestinal absorption of dietary iron leading to net iron accumulation of 0.5-1 gm/yr (that's why the disease is usually after the age of 40)

-- The gene responsible is HFE gene located on chromosme 6 close to HLA gene complex.

-- HFE gene regulates the level of hepcidin hormone synthesized in liver - Hepcidin \rightarrow inhibition of Fe absorption from intestinal enterocytes. - HFE gene deletion \rightarrow decreasing the hepcidin in the blood and causing iron overload due to the increased absorption of iron.

-Two mutation can occur in HFE gene:

-- I. Mutation at 845 nucleotide \rightarrow tyrosine substitution for cystine at AA 282 site (C282 Y) - 2.
+- The gene responsible is HFE gene located on chromosme 6 close to HLA gene complex. - HFE gene regulates the level of hepcidin hormone synthesized in liver - Hepcidin $\rightarrow$ inhibition of Fe absorption from intestinal enterocytes. - HFE gene deletion $\rightarrow$ decreasing the hepcidin in the blood and causing iron overload due to the increased absorption of iron. - Two mutation can occur in HFE gene: - I. Mutation at 845 nucleotide $\rightarrow$ tyrosine substitution for cystine at AA 282 site (C282 Y) - 2.
 Aspartate substitution for histidine at AA 63 (H63D) (less common) [AA refers to Amino Acid] - 10% of the patients have other gene mutations - Carrier rate for C282Y is 1/70 cases - Homozygosity is 1/200 cases - 80% of patients are homozygous for (C282Y) mutation & have the highest incidence of iron accumulation